-And finally, you should create a custom 404 page.
-This will lead "lost" visitors back to the home page or to relevant content.
-At the same time, they won't confuse the single error with your entire website being down.
+And finally, you should create a custom 404 site .
+This will redirect "lost" visitors back to the home page or relevant content.
+At the same time, it will not confuse the error with a failure of your entire website.

 404 pages and SEO

 We've established it's important to have a custom 404 error page that takes your visitors back to the existing parts of the website.
 Now let's look at what options you have.
 The common and recommended practices for creating custom 404 pages are:

 - Back or Home buttons: Give your audience the option to return to the available pages or to any location.

 - Search bar: Typically, these types of errors occur when users try to find a specific page or content.
 So offer them a search option or suggest specific landing pages.